Freddie Blassie: Management career (1974–1986)

+Commentator career (1986–1990)

-Because of his close relationship with Vince McMahon, Sr. and his family, Blassie remained on the WWF payroll until the day he died.
+Because of his close relationship with Vince McMahon Sr. and his family, Blassie remained on the WWF payroll until the day he died.
 He sporadically returned to make brief appearances following his retirement in 1986, mostly in produced video packages hyping the "new generation" of wrestling.
 He was given a commentary tryout in 1986 and 1987 for WWF Wrestling Challenge, calling a few matches with Gorilla Monsoon.
 He briefly turned face in 1989, making an appearance on Prime Time Wrestling angry with Bobby Heenan over money Heenan hadn't paid him back.
 He returned again in 1990 briefly to do color commentary for Prime Time in April with Vince McMahon, as an emergency fill-in after Tony Schiavone quit, playing a heel once again.

-Guest appearances and death
+Guest appearances and death (1994–2003)

 Blassie was inducted into the WWF Hall of Fame in 1994 by Shane McMahon.
 In 1998, Blassie was the winner at the fourth annual Cauliflower Alley Club East Coast Banquet.
 In 1999, he was shown making the opening narration of WrestleMania XV.
 In 2000, Blassie made an appearance at the Royal Rumble as a judge in the Miss Rumble 2000 Swimsuit contest, which was won by Mae Young.
-Blassie also appeared in the SummerSlam opening video.
+Blassie also appeared in the SummerSlam 2000 opening video.
 In 2001, Blassie appeared in a special July 16, 2001 Raw is War segment for the Invasion storyline, wherein he exhorted a gathering of WWF wrestlers to stand tall against The Alliance – and later got mocked by Alliance leaders Shane and Stephanie McMahon.
 Because of this, Blassie is one of, if not the only man to have worked with all four generations of the McMahon family.
 Images from his WrestleMania XV promo were also included in the opening of the 2001 Survivor Series.
 Blassie also appeared in a segment at the Vengeance pay-per-view event in December 2001, where an "undisputed" champion would be crowned.
-His final wrestling appearance was May 12, 2003 in Philadelphia on Raw, three weeks before his death.
+His final wrestling appearance was on the May 12, 2003 in Philadelphia on Raw, three weeks before his death.
 The segment featured Blassie, his wife, and Raw co-General Manager Eric Bischoff, who was about to allow 3 Minute Warning to attack him, until Stone Cold Steve Austin and The Dudley Boyz stepped in.
 His final words on WWE television were "D-Von, get the table!", to a monstrous applause.
 His book, Listen You Pencil Neck Geeks, was released on May 13, 2003.

 On June 2, 2003, Blassie died of heart and kidney failure at the age of 85.
 His death was announced by Jim Ross, 20 minutes into that same day's episode of Raw.